Jbleezy/BO2-Reimagined/README.md

 * Unupgraded: increased stock ammo from 120 to 252
 * Upgraded: increased clip ammo from 40 to 48
 * Upgraded: increased stock ammo from 200 to 336
-* Upgraded: changed default attachment from None to Select Fire
+* Upgraded: changed attachment from None to Select Fire

 #### M1927
 * Decreased ammo cost from 800 to 750